muhammad-burhan/Sales-Representative-App---Angular-Material/README.md

 Bootstrap is used to make this app responsive.

-Note: Originally, I used a backend REST services (Provided by Crossover) to fetch details of the customer and authentication.
+Note: Originally, I used REST services to fetch details of the customer and authentication.
 But I have not included that backend in this repo.